 As college student in Los Angeles, Hector Tobar had one goal: to change the world.
 Today, as a a Pulitzer Prize-winning journalist and weekly columnist for the Los Angeles Times, his work examines the evolving and interdependent relationship between Latin America and the United States.
 On the first day of Latin American Heritage Month 2009, Director of Media Relations Ted Garcia speaks with Tobar on the changing role of Latinos in America.

 Chris Altrock, preaching minister for the Highland Church of Christ in Memphis, TN, didn't grow up in a Christian family.
 Raised in rural New Mexico, he became interested in the Christian faith as a teenager and found his calling at the campus ministry at New Mexico State University.
 He sits down with Jerry Rushford, professor of church history, to discuss preaching in postmodern, globalized culture.

 Pepperdine celebrates the 21st annual Step Forward Day on September 12, 2009.
 What began as a single service project by two students has grown to engage generations of alumni, parents, and friends spanning the globe to live the mission of the University: Freely ye receive; freely give.
-Alumnus Scott Pitts ('89), one of the student founders, joins Vice Chancellor Sara Jackson, former director of the Pepperdine Volunteer Center, to remember the first day of service in 1989 and discuss why the tradition continues to thrive after two decades.
+Alumnus Scott Pitts ('89), one of the student founders, joins Vice Chancellor Sara Jackson, former director of Pepperdine's Community Engagement and Service, to remember the first day of service in 1989 and discuss why the tradition continues to thrive after two decades.